 Sidharth Dhawan, director of agile real estate at CBRE APAC, joined Liz Burow, vice president of enterprise solutions at WeWork, for a talk moderated by Alex Shoer, director of strategy at WeWork.
 Here are excerpts from their conversation:

 Dhawan (CBRE): The most important question is around employee health and safety.
-Occupiers want to ensure their employees are being taken care of.
+Occupiers want to ensure that their employees are being taken care of.
 They also want to know about employee productivity within the new normal, to make sure that employees have the right environments.

 Burow (WeWork): There are very tactical and practical questions in the short term: What’s the operations plan?
-What’s the new cleaning protocol, and what are the PPE (personal protective equipment) standards?
+What’s the new cleaning protocol and what are the PPE (personal protective equipment) standards?

 This may be why you see a lot of companies extending the work from home policy, because they’re just not confident yet.
-They are trying to think through reducing their footprint and being the most productive by minimizing the in-person experience.
+They are trying to think through reducing their footprint and being the most productive by minimising the in-person experience.
 Companies are in an exploration phase and soon they are going to start making decisions and acting on those strategies and seeing what works and what doesn’t work for employees.

-Dhawan (CBRE): We’re seeing a lot of teams starting with separating employees into those who should be working from home, those who could be flexible, and those on the front lines.
+Dhawan (CBRE): We’re seeing a lot of teams starting with separating employees into those who should be working from home, those who could be flexible and those on the front lines.
 The way they’re doing this is through empowered crisis management stakeholders and immediate research.
-How do we adopt a phased approach until 60 to 70 percent of our employees are going into the office?
+How do we adopt a phased approach until 60 to 70 per cent of our employees are going into the office?

 What are your thoughts on building trust with employees returning to the office?

 Burow (WeWork): I’ve seen great uses of trying to create human connection and tell human stories.
 A lot of people are ruminating and can’t get out their fear and worry.
 Once you see other regions opening up and hear their stories, the in-person element of working seems within reach.
 It helps people imagine themselves in the same situation even if they’re currently stuck at home.